 There is an obesity epidemic in today’s society and this has contributed to HGH deficiency in some people.
-High amount of fat in the body, especially in the belly, is believed to interfere with growth hormone production.
-Research has shown that HGH levels rise in people after losing significant amount of body fat, which is believed to be capable of raising insulin levels.
+A high amount of fat in the body, especially in the belly, is believed to interfere with growth hormone production.
+Research has shown that HGH levels rise in people after losing a significant amount of body fat, which is believed to be capable of raising insulin levels.

 Avoid eating close to bedtime

-Fasting can do wonders in boosting your growth hormone level.
-That might sound counterintuitive considering food is necessary for growth.
-However, there is good research to show that you can actually benefit.
+Intermittent fasting can do wonders in boosting your growth hormone level.
+That might sound counter intuitive considering food is necessary for growth.
+However, there is good research to show that you can actually benefit from fasting.
 It was observed in a University of Virginia study that HGH levels rose a jaw-dropping 2000% from baseline levels after 24 hours of fasting.
-But the idea of fasting that long might sound scary – you don’t have to do that.
-You could fast for 16 hours in a day or eat just about 600 calories on each of two preferred days every week.
-Fasting cause insulin and body fat levels to dip – this is quite beneficial for boosting growth hormone production.
+But the idea of fasting that long might sound scary – so you don’t have to do that.
+You could just fast for 16 hours in a day or eat about 600 calories on each of two preferred days every week.
+Fasting causes insulin and body fat levels to dip – this is quite beneficial for boosting growth hormone production.